pantheon-systems/documentation/source/content/guides/wp-plugins-themes-known-issues/directory/k-plugins.md

 anchorid: k-plugins
 ---

 There are no K plugins with known issues.
-Click **Report an issue with this doc** at the top of the page to submit a plugin you think should be added.
+Please [contact support](/guides/support/contact-support/) if you are aware of plugins that do not work as expected.